 What type of bread do I need to make a banh mi?

-Bread is one of the most important elements of a good banh mi thit however, multiple options may work.
-They are traditionally made with a very soft and airy baguette similar to a submarine, hoagie roll, italian sub.
-I personally prefer French baguettes due to their chewy center, crisp golden crust, and rustic look.
+The bread is one of the key elements of a good banh mi sandwich, traditionally it is made with a soft and airy baguette similar to a submarine, hoagie roll, or Italian sub.
+Different breads can be used as well, but I personally prefer the French baguettes for their chewy center, crisp golden crust and rustic appearance.

 Chicken Banh Mi